Oldboy (2003 film): Bollywood controversy

 Zinda, a Bollywood film directed by writer-director Sanjay Gupta, bears a striking resemblance to Oldboy and is not an officially sanctioned remake.
 It was reported in 2005 that Zinda was under investigation for copyright violation.
 A spokesman for original distributor Show East said, "If we find out there's indeed a strong similarity between the two, it looks like we'll have to talk with our lawyers."
 Show East had already sold the film's rights to DreamWorks in 2004, and initially expressed legal concerns but no legal action was taken as the studio had shut down.

 American remake

 Steven Spielberg originally intended to produce a remake starring Will Smith in 2008.
 He commissioned screenwriter Mark Protosevich to adapt the screenplay.
 Spielberg pulled out in 2009.

 An official remake directed by Spike Lee was released on 27 November 2013.
 39 percent of critic reviews on Rotten Tomatoes were positive for the remake, indicating mostly negative reviews.
+It was also a box office bomb, grossing $5.2 million worldwide against a production budget of $30 million.